agileapps-dev-com/ace-lib-theme/docs/variables/tables.md

 ## Tables
-Below table variables are avilable for customizing.
+Below table variables are available for customizing.

 ### Variables